 The amount for the kitty is calculated for each tour depending on the length, group size and services used during the trip.
 Your final documents and invoice will specify the exact tipping amount for your group.
 The tipping kitty will cover local guides and drivers in each city/province, local and/or site guides and your National Escort.
 Porterage to your room is not included.

-For independent passengers, or group passengers with pre/post tour arrangements, you should allow USD7-10 per person per day.
+For independent travellers, or group passengers with pre/post tour arrangements, please follow the below tables for suggested tipping amounts per person per day: